Steps & activity

 Apple Health & Health Connect

 Read-only sync.
 Wellness Project pulls steps from Apple Health on iOS and Google Health Connect on Android.
-We never write back — no double-counting, no surprise edits.
+We never write back, so there is no double-counting and no surprise edits.

 In the app